 (b) The value of TX_PWR is reduced on both AP so that they do not belong to each other's detection range.
-Under this configuration, concurrent transmissions from the two AP may occur at the same time and OBSS_PD parameters constant (typically 20 dBm and -82 dBm respectively), 802.11ax has made them dynamic with their values spanning from 1 to 21 dBm for the former and from -82 to -62 dBm for the latter.
-Adjusting the configurations of TX_PWR and OBSS_PD can help overcome the limitations of spatial reuse in dense environments by allowing APs that are close to each other to transmit on the same channel.
+Under this configuration, concurrent transmissions from the two AP may occur at the same time.

 Figure 1: Adequately configuring the TX_PWR parameter of APs can significantly improve the spatial reuse of radio channels in WLANs.

-Figure 1 depicts a simple example of two APs operating on the same radio channel and illustrates how different configurations of the TX_PWR parameter can lead to different performance.
-Note that in this simple example, concurrent transmissions of the two APs could also be attained by increasing OBSS_PD at each AP (and keeping TX_PWR at their default value).
-Although the two options produce similar effects here, in general, reducing TX_PWR and increasing OBSS_PD may affect the WLANs' performance differently (see Table 2 of [4] for more details).
+Note that concurrent transmissions of the two APs could also be attained by increasing OBSS_PD at each AP.
+While similar, reducing TX_PWR and increasing OBSS_PD may affect the WLANs' performance differently (see Table 2 of [20] for more details).